Anna Kiriliouk

 Working papers

-Accepted papers in peer-reviewed journals
+Accepted papers in peer-reviewed journals and book chapters

 - Kiriliouk, A., Rootzén, H., Segers, J., and Wadsworth, J. (2019).
 Peaks over thresholds modelling with multivariate generalized Pareto distributions.
 Technometrics 61(1), 123-135.